 - late 14c., from thread (n.) + bare.
 The notion is of "having the nap worn off," leaving bare the threads.

 - threat (n.)

-- Old English þreat "crowd, troop," also "oppression, coercion, menace," related to þreotan "to trouble, weary," from Proto-Germanic *thrautam (cf. Dutch verdreiten, German verdrießen "to vex"), from PIE *treud- "to push, press squeeze" (cf. Latin trudere "to press, thrust," Old Church Slavonic trudu "oppression," Middle Irish trott "quarrel, conflict," Middle Welsh cythrud "torture, torment, afflict").
+- Old English þreat "crowd, troop," also "oppression, coercion, menace," related to þreotan "to trouble, weary," from Proto-Germanic *thrautam (source also of Dutch verdrieten, German verdrießen "to vex"), from PIE *treud- "to push, press squeeze" (source also of Latin trudere "to press, thrust," Old Church Slavonic trudu "oppression," Middle Irish trott "quarrel, conflict," Middle Welsh cythrud "torture, torment, afflict").
 Sense of "conditional declaration of hostile intention" was in Old English.

 - threaten (v.)